Resize CPU and Memory Resources assigned to Containers

 For in-place resize of pod resources:

-• resources field in containerStatuses of the Pod's status reflects the actual resource requests and limits that are configured on the running containers as reported by the container runtime.
+• The resources field in containerStatuses of the Pod's status reflects the resources allocated to the pod's containers.
+For running containers, this reflects the actual resource requests and limits that are configured as reported by the container runtime.
+For non-running containers, these are the resources allocated for the container when it starts.

-• resize field in the Pod's status shows the status of the last requested pending resize.
+• The resize field in the Pod's status shows the status of the last requested pending resize.
 It can have the following values:

 • InProgress: This value indicates that the node has accepted the resize request and is in the process of applying it to the pod's containers.